msb/msb.github.io/songs-sung.md

 title: Songs sung by Cambridge Ukulele
 ---

+### Songs sung by Cambridge Ukulele on 23/11/2025

+- Brown Eyed Girl - Van Morrison
+- Folsom Prison Blues - Johnny Cash
+- I Can See Clearly Now - Johnny Nash
+- I'll Be Your Baby Tonight - Bob Dylan
+- I'll Fly Away - Alison Krauss and Gillian Welch
+- I'm a Believer - The Monkees
+- I'm Gonna Be (500 Miles) - The Proclaimers
+- More Than Words - Extreme
+- Mrs Robinson - Simon And Garfunkel
+- Ob-La-Di Ob-La-Da - The Beatles
+- Obviously - McFly
+- One Day Like This - Elbow
+- Blue Bayou - Roy Orbison
+- Blitzkrieg Bop - The Ramones
+- Blister in the Sun - The Violent Femmes
+- Best Of My Love - Eagles
+- Chiquitita - ABBA
+- Feel it Still - Portugal.
+The Man
+- Hold Me Now - Thompson Twins
+- Hotel California - The Eagles
+- Valerie - Amy Winehouse
+- She's Electric - Oasis
+- Viva La Vida - Coldplay

 ### Songs sung by Cambridge Ukulele on 09/11/2025

 - Spirit in the Sky - Norman Greenbaum